 Should I get gap insurance?

 Any policy is optional, so you'll need to weigh up whether the cost is worth it for you.
-As we've explained above, gap insurance is not essential because your car insurance should pay out for a replacement car of the same age and condition as yours was when it was written off so you're not any worse off.
+As we explain above, gap insurance is not essential because your car insurance should pay out for a replacement car of the same age and condition as yours was when it was written off or stolen, so you're not any worse off.
 These key points can help you decide:

 - You want a brand new replacement car

-If you're dead set on getting a brand spanking new car if yours is written off you could consider gap insurance.
-For example, if you pay £30,000 for a new car and 15 months later it's written off your car insurer will pay out £18,000 (what it's worth at the time).
+If you're dead set on getting a brand spanking new car if yours is written off or stolen, you could consider gap insurance.
+For example, if you pay £30,000 for a new car and 15 months later it's written off, your car insurer will pay out £18,000 (what it's worth at the time).

 If you're not happy with the lower amount – even though that's enough to provide you with a like-for-like replacement car – gap insurance may be worth it.

 - You owe money to a car finance company

 If you have taken out finance to buy the car – for example, a personal loan – you may find gap insurance useful.
 This is because if you've bought a car this way and it's written off or stolen, although your car insurer will pay out the value it's worth at the time, you're still left paying off the value it was when you first bought it.